sscott-cse/Intro-Deep-Learning-Notebooks/2020S_hackathons/README.md

 ### How to Get Started

-To get started with these hackathons, you should run the `create_env.sh` file on Crane.
-It will create a GPU-enabled Anaconda environment called `tensorflow-env` and set it up as a Jupyter kernel.

 You can upload the file by downloading from GitHub (click to open the file > click the "raw" button in the upper-right > right click and hit save)

 To upload a file to Swan